XR audio

 , such as the distance and angle between an AudioListener and an AudioSource, to modify the properties of sound transmitted to the user.
 Spatialization can improve the perception that a sound originates from a specific location in a scene.

-The Unity audio engine supports spatialization through plug-insA set of code created outside of Unity that creates functionality in Unity.
+The Unity audio system supports spatialization through plug-insA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary